malc0mn/ptp-ip/README.md

 #### `liveview`
 This *does what it says on the tin* if your camera supports it.
-This will open an addional window displaying a live view through the camera lens.
+This will open an additional window displaying a live view through the camera lens.
 It is a *toggle* so type the command once to enable it and once again to disable it.

 If your camera vendor has viewfinder support added to the `viewfinder` package,